ayesha-faraz/study_mood_checker/README.md

-# study_mood_checker
-A beginner Python project that checks if I'm in the mood to study using real-life logic with booleans and operators.
 # Study Mood Checker 🧠📚

 This is a beginner-friendly Python project that checks whether I'm in the mood to study based on three personal factors: